MicrosoftDocs/data-api-builder-docs/data-api-builder/getting-started/getting-started-with-data-api-builder.md

 ---
 title: Quickstart to Azure data API builder
-description: In this quickstart we will help you get started with Data API builder (DAB) for Azure Databases
+description: In this quickstart, we help you get started with Data API builder (DAB) for Azure Databases
 author: anagha-todalbagi
 ms.author: atodalbagi
 ms.service: data-api-builder